-The previous analysis has attempted to describe the state of the residential housing market in Harmon County, Oklahoma.
+The previous analysis has attempted to describe the state of the residential housing market in Cotton County, Oklahoma.
 Where possible, information regarding the population centers of the county was included to assess need on a community level.
 Much of the information is based on demographic information from local authorities and national information services.
 However, personal interviews were performed with property owners and managers, real estate professionals, and community officials in an effort to substantiate information from the national organizations and understand current market conditions.
 Several important issues regarding housing have become apparent through this analysis and are identified below.

-Harmon County has declined in population and households over the last fifteen years, and this trend is projected to continue over the next five years.
-Employment levels have been generally declining for the last fifteen years in Harmon County, though there has been some slight upward trend in the last year.
-Without any significant new employment opportunities in the area, it is unlikely that the trend of declining population and household levels will reverse in the near future.
+Cotton County has undergone steady population decline over the last fifteen years.
+Employment levels have been generally declining for the last fifteen years in Cotton County, though there has been some slight upward trend in the last year.
+Population and household growth is projected in Cotton County over the next five years, and based on these projections Cotton County will have a need for new housing.